Who is Akiane Kramarik the painter?

-To keep you up-to-date with what Akiane is doing today Art & SoulWorks, the official Source of Jesus, Prince of Peace Gifts & Art by Akiane Kramarik, publishes Akiane Kramarik updates quarterly and again, whenever there is breaking news that Jesus and Akiane fans might be interested in knowing.
-If you are not already a member, stay informed and receive our Akiane Now Updates by emailing info@Art-SoulWorks.com or by requesting your Free Jesus Cards and your email will then be added to the Akiane Update mailing list by Clicking Here.
+To keep you up-to-date with what Akiane is doing today Art & SoulWorks, the trusted source of Jesus, Prince of Peace Gifts & Art by Akiane Kramarik, publishes Akiane Kramarik updates quarterly and again, whenever there is breaking news that Jesus and Akiane fans might be interested in knowing.
+If you are not already a member, stay informed and receive our Updates by emailing info@Art-SoulWorks.com.

 How Does Akiane Paint?

 Akiane is completely focused on her artwork and always awakes around four in the morning to begin her day.
 Akiane tells us she is most alert in the early hours of the morning when she quietly goes to her studio and paints for many hours.
 Akiane often handcrafts her paintbrushes to accomplish specific strokes and techniques.
 How does Akiane paint?
 Akiane paints at least five days per week and 6 hours per day.
 She often begins with a light pencil sketch on her canvas then paints detail after detail, layer upon layer, day in and day out, month after month.
 Akiane often spends as much as three months on a single painting.
 Akiane believes in excellence and her painstakingly detailed paintings have earned her the honor of being one of the top living realistic painters in the world.
 Akiane says, “I know I am just one person, but I wish that with each brushstroke those who have lost hope will find it.”